"Changing the face of politics"

 When do applications open?

-Applications for the 2025 program at UWA are now open.
+Expressions of Interest for the program are open year-round and can be submitted via this link.
+Applications for the 2026 program at UWA will open between March and April.
 Please follow the link here to apply today.

 When does the program run and what's involved?

-The 2025 program will be delivered as a face-to-face week intensive program during September.
+The 2026 program will be delivered as a face-to-face, week-long intensive in September.

 Do I have to attend every session of the program?